homalg-project/ToricVarieties_project/TopcomInterface/README.md

 # TopcomInterface
 A `Gap4`-package which provides an interface to the software `topcom` (http://www.rambau.wm.uni-bayreuth.de/TOPCOM/).
+This interface requires `topcom` version 1.1.2.
+It may or may not work with newer version.
+Communication with older version is most likely not possibly with this software.

 ## Installation